 Texture is a huge part to making anything vegan taste like the non-vegan version.
 I’m happy to report that the texture of the finished product was spot on.
 I didn’t touch the batter straight out of the bottle to determine whether or not it had the same consistency as a beaten egg, but it looked about the same.

 This is likely the part that you’re most curious about, so I’ll make it plain.
-The taste of the Just For All Egg was extremely consistent with that of a real egg.
+The taste of the JUST Egg was extremely consistent with that of a real egg.
 I absolutely, positively loved it.

 I cooked it exactly as I would a normal egg- a little olive oil on the pan, then sprinkled the egg with a little salt and pepper as it cooked.
 During my first round with it, I wanted to be able to truly taste the egg without the influence of any add-ins like cheese, onions, or peppers.
 Therefor, I kept it simple and enjoyed it over a slice of lightly toasted sourdough bread.